Countess-of-Chester-Hospital-NHS-FT/Streamlit-Training/README.md

 In order to run each app, in the terminal move into the relevant folder (using cd foldername) and use `streamlit run filename` (where filename is the page you want to run).

+For more information on deploying apps to streamlit community cloud (providing they contain no personal data or sensitive info) see chapter of [HSMA book](https://webapps.hsma.co.uk/streamlit_community_cloud.html)

 ### Built with
 Captured in environment.yml